thiggy01/change-gdm-background/README.md

 This script wont work with any older version of Ubuntu because they have a different way of dealing with gdm settings.

-This tool was made specifically to work with Ubuntu 20.04 as it now buldles all configuration files inside the gdm3-theme.gresource file.
+This tool was made specifically to work with Ubuntu 20.04 as it now bundles all configuration files inside the gdm3-theme.gresource file.

 ## Installation